 Omeprazole the approved ‘proton pump inhibitor’ (PPI) which controls gastric acid secretion.
 This prevents ulcers and allows existing ulcers time to heal without increased acid exposure.
 Ideal medication for use as both a treatment and as a preventative in smaller doses.

 Recommended treatment regime is once-a-day for 28 days.
 Administration is in three different forms (tablet, paste and granules) which should suit even the fussiest of horses.

 Sucralfate is both a treatment and preventative.
 Sucralfate forms a sticky gel which coats the sites of the ulcers.
 This barrier protects the ulcer from further acid production during digestion and allows it to heal.

 Sucralfate is best used in conjunction with omeprazole.
 For best results administer up to 3 times per day.

 Eliminate the negative factors

-The first factor in preventing ulcer recurrence is by changing the horse’s diet and lifestyle by increasing a horse’s access to roughage.
-Change diet to good quality hay such as lucerne or chaff etc. or simply more access to free grazing.
-High grain diets can contribute to ulcers, so always ensure you are following guidelines and not over feeding.
+The first factor in preventing ulcer recurrence is by changing the horse’s diet and lifestyle.
+The most important change is to increase a horse’s access to roughage.
+In addition, high grain diets can contribute to ulcers, so always ensure you are following guidelines and not over feeding.

 How to cure Equine Gastric Ulcer Syndrome